acanon74/MITOCW-6.005/MITOCW6.005 Notes/03 Testing.md

 - 0 is a boundary between positive numbers and negative numbers.
 - Emptiness (the empty string, empty list, empty array) for collection types.

-These bugs are commonly occasionated by off-by-one mistakes, such as writing <= instead of <, or initializing a counter to 0 instead of 1.
+These bugs are commonly occasioned by off-by-one mistakes, such as writing <= instead of <, or initializing a counter to 0 instead of 1.

 For our max() example, we should change our suit of test cases to.

 relationship between a and b

 - a < b
 - a = b
 - a > b
     value of a
 - a = 0
 - a < 0
 - a > 0
 - a = minimum integer
 - a = maximum integer
     value of b
 - b = 0
 - b < 0
 - b > 0